aspose-drawing/Aspose.Drawing-Documentation/net/developer-guide/working-with-coordinate-system-transformations/_index.md

 {{< gist "aspose-com-gists" "b8960f80422422251405395636eab772" "Examples-CSharp-CoordinateSystemsTransformations-MatrixTransformations-MatrixTransformationsTransformPath.cs" >}}
 ## **Page Transformation**
-For Page transformation of an image in C#, the following steps can be used.
+For Page transformation of a scene in C#, the following steps can be used.

 1. Instantiate a new object of Bitmap class
 1. Initialize a new object of Graphics class with this bitmap object
 1. Set the GraphicsUnit for the Graphics class object
-1. Draw the shapes such as Ellipse
+1. Draw a shape such as Rectangle

 {{< gist "aspose-com-gists" "b8960f80422422251405395636eab772" "Examples-CSharp-CoordinateSystemsTransformations-PageTransformation-PageTransformation.cs" >}}
 ## **Units of Measure**
-To apply different units of measurement to different objects of an image in C#, the following steps can be used.
+To apply different units of measurement to different objects of a scene in C#, the following steps can be used.

 1. Instantiate a new object of Bitmap class
 1. Initialize a new object of Graphics class with this bitmap object
-1. Set the GraphicsUnit for the Graphics class object
+1. Set the PageUnit for the Graphics class object
-1. Draw the shapes such as Ellipse
+1. Draw the shapes such as Rectangles

 {{< gist "aspose-com-gists" "b8960f80422422251405395636eab772" "Examples-CSharp-CoordinateSystemsTransformations-UnitsOfMeasure-UnitsOfMeasure.cs" >}}
 ## **World Transformation**